William-Verstraeten/adalunatics/index.markdown

 <img src="assets/img/tweet_timeline_milo.png" width = "600" class="center"/>

 None of the events analysed seem to directly impact the subsequent wave: by closely examining them one stands out.
 It is widely believed (Darwish, 2019) that the revival of #MeToo in september and october 2018 was due to the accusations levelled towards Brett Kavanagh, made public on Sep.
 16, which sparked an FBI investigation after widely covered hearings with the judiciary committee.
 On October 6th Kavanagh would go on to be confirmed by the senate in a polarized debate.
-The entire story lasted for weeks, becoming the main topic in the news and the subsequent online conversation on #metoo would then peak and slowly return to baseline levels.
+The entire story lasted for weeks, becoming the main topic in the news and the subsequent online conversation on #MeToo would then peak and slowly return to baseline levels.

 *Darwish, K. (2019).
 Quantifying Polarization on Twitter: The Kavanaugh Nomination.
 ArXiv, abs/2001.02125.*